1472654810-huge.jpg

 Why Water Safety Matters

-Children in distress may not splash, yell, or wave for help the way people expect.
+Many incidents occur during brief lapses in supervision, even when adults are nearby.
+Children struggling in the water may not splash, yell, or wave for help the way many people expect.

-National Water Safety Month helps educate families about:
+National Water Safety Month helps raise awareness about:

 • active supervision